EU agrees to reopen borders to 14 countries, extends travel ban for US tourists | DW | 30.06.2020

 Other countries approved for EU travel include Algeria, Georgia, Montenegro, Morocco, New Zealand, Rwanda, Serbia, South Korea, Thailand, Tunisia and Uruguay.

 The list of permitted countries is technically a recommendation.
-According to the European Council, member states will have the final say in easing restrictions.
+According to the European Council, member states will have the final say in how the restrictions are eased for countries on the list.

 "The authorities of the member states remain responsible for implementing the content of the recommendation," said the Council.
 "They may, in full transparency, lift only progressively travel restrictions towards countries listed."